-From this perspective, coral reefs are to be considered as ecosystems of priority interest.
-On their own, they contain 80% of the world's marine biodiversity and at least 25% of the global marine biodiversity and constitute the founding socio-economic pillars.
+From this perspective, coral reefs should be considered as high priority ecosystems.
+They contain 80% of the world's marine biodiversity and at least 25% of the global marine biodiversity and constitute the founding socio-economic pillars.
 Their heritage importance in the overseas territories of overseas France cannot therefore be discredited or underestimated.
 However, little is known about these coral ecosystems, particularly in the parts of the deepest and most difficult to access reef slopes (the "mesophotic" zone).
-Their preservation is both an effort to improve their knowledge through the use of innovative techniques and a wide dissemination and targeted and effective awareness of the ecological knowledge and knowledge acquired.
+Their preservation is both an effort to improve our understanding through the use of innovative techniques, increased awareness and a wide dissemination the ecological knowledge acquired.

 To better understand the roles and / or ecological functions of Mesophotic Coral Ecosystems (ECMs) for the coral biotope as a whole, a scientific approach is essential.